Save £40 on your first weight loss consultation with code START40. From £59.99. Terms and conditions apply.

 For more information, read our article on switching treatments.

-Other very common side effects of Wegovy (i.e. those that may affect more than 1 in 10 people) include:
+Very common side effects (i.e. those that may affect more than 1 in 10 people) include:

 • Diarrhoea